fspacheco/robot-program/git-practice/git-practice.md

 The main goal of this activity is to practice Git **commands** through the development of a Python project.
 We are going to explore commands for local repositories.
 The most important commands are in this [Developer Skills list](https://github.blog/developer-skills/github/top-12-git-commands-every-developer-must-know/).

-The code is a story generator, that should create random outputs like:
+The code is a story generator, that should create outputs like:

 > In a abandoned castle, Diana Kumara discovers something unexpected:
 >